 - Provide simple navigation for multiple services (e.g., roofing, renovations, design-build)

-- Feature fast quote-request options and mobile contact methods
+- Construction feature fast quote-request options and mobile contact methods

 Industry-specific design ensures your website communicates the value and scope of your work clearly to potential clients who are often comparing multiple contractors.